“My daughter acts like the world revolves around her.”

 7. Follow through.
 Be consistent.

-Click HERE to read PART 2, which simply includes two more relatable scripts regarding teens and their cell phones.
+Click HERE for “Part 2: Mean, Spoiled and Entitled No More,” which includes two more relatable scripts regarding teens and their cell phones.

 How we help teens and parents: